As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 - Towels- All the mud and rain makes the waterfalls gorgeous.
 But, it can leave your car looking like a war zone.
 Bring a towel to dry off after a swim and also to wipe the mud off your legs and feet.

 - Cash Money- Many of the attractions, restaurants, and snack stands only accept cash.
-There are also many great fruit stands along the Road to Hana where local families sell their extra fresh fruit.
+There are also many great fruit stands at many of the Road to Hana stops where local families sell their extra fresh fruit.
 Snag some papaya, apple bananas, or mango with a few bucks.

 - Snacks- The Road to Hana is a long drive, having snacks on hand is a must.
 Stops along the road can be few and far between for food.
 Hiking to all these amazing waterfalls makes you super hungry!